kovidgoyal/kitty/docs/shell-integration.rst

 Integration with other shells
 -------------------------------

-There exist third-party integrations to use these features for various other shells:
+There exist third-party integrations to use these features for various other
+shells:

-* Jupyter console via a patch (:iss:`4475`)
+* Jupyter console and IPython via a patch (:iss:`4475`)
 * `xonsh <https://github.com/xonsh/xonsh/issues/4623>`__